 - 1. Submit a complete draft to the Thesis Committee, who certifies that the thesis is ready for presentation.
 Note that university policy gives one month for faculty to complete and return comments on a thesis draft, and there may be several rounds of edits. - 2.
 Schedule your public seminar.
 It should be during the academic year if possible, and it is recommended to use a time when most of the department can attend, such as the Friday Lunch Seminar.
 The graduate program coordinator can help you find a time and place in the department, and it is the student's responsibility to add the seminar to the department event calendar.
 The Faculty Advisor usually announces the seminar to the department by email. - 3.
 Public Seminar.
 Students must present a public departmental seminar on the results of their work before a final draft can be accepted. - 4.
 Collect signatures from your thesis committee on your Thesis Title Page after you have given your Public Seminar. - 5.
 File the thesis with Graduate Studies.
-For deadlines, formatting, and filing instructions, see the Graduate Studies filing deadlines and process. - 6.
+For deadlines, formatting, and filing instructions, see the Graduate Studies filing deadlines and process.
+You will complete the GradSphere Filing Process form, where you upload your signed thesis title page and provide additional information.
+The form instructs you to upload your thesis on ProQuest.
+The Filing Process form will route on GradSphere to the Major Professor and Committee Chair (usually the same person; they will check that the signed title page is correct), before routing to Graduate Studies. - 6.
 Submit your Department of EPS Exit Checklist to the Graduate Program Coordinator.